Many or all companies we feature compensate us. Compensation and editorial

 Once the paperwork is signed, the lender will arrange to pay the home equity loan proceeds or set up access to your HELOC.

 When time is of the essence, you might be interested in getting a home equity loan or HELOC funding as fast as possible.
-Here’s how the funding process works with six lenders.
+Here’s how the funding process works with five lenders.

 HELOC or home equity loan?Funding time

-DiscoverHome equity loanFunds are typically available on the 4th business day after closing.
+DiscoverHome equity loanFunds available on 4th business day after closing

-Citizens BankHELOCClose in 7 days, and get funding in as little as 2 weeks.
+Citizens BankHELOCClose in 7 days, & get funding in as little as 2 weeks

-Regions BankBothFunds are available 3 business days after closing.
+Regions BankBothFunds available 3 business days after closing

-PNC BankHELOCClosing often occurs 7 to 10 days after final approval.
-PNC doesn’t specify how soon funds are available.
+PNC BankHELOCClosing often occurs 7 – 10 days after final approval, but PNC doesn’t specify how soon funds are available

 FAQ